 CML was renamed Coles Group, shortly before it was acquired by the Australian-listed conglomerate, Wesfarmers in 2007.
 Wesfarmers chose to demerge and relist Coles on the Australian Stock Exchange (COL.AX).
 At the time, it owned and operated around 900 Coles supermarkets, 700 Coles Express petrol stations, 900 liquor outlets and 100 pubs, clubs and hotels across Australia.

 COL was first listed on the Australian Stock Exchange on 24 September 1929 and after various machinations was relisted on 21 November 2018.
 It had 1.3 billion shares on issue at the time of listing, 15% of which were owned by Wesfarmers and the rest by a mix of approximately 500,000 retail and institutional investors.

-COL has 8 Board members who, at the time of relisting, collectively owned 0.0 million shares.
+The COL Board collectively owned 0.0 million shares at the time of relisting.
 The Board currently comprises:

 - James Graham (AM) has been the Independent Chairman since November 2018.
 James comes from an engineering and corporate finance background and is the founder and Chairman of Gresham Partners.
 James was an Independent Director of Wesfarmers from 1998 to 2018;